Savostov-Arseny/lamp_docker/README.md

 # lamp_docker
-Simple docker-compose stand, that will to run apache2 with php, MySQL, phpMyAdmin.
+Simple docker-compose stand, that will run apache2 with php, MySQL, phpMyAdmin.

 ## How to run the project
 - Install docker & docker-compose
 - Clone this repository
-- Put php project in `html/` folder
+- Put php project in [html/](html/) folder
 - Put values in the `mysql.env` file to specify the user, password etc.
 - Run `$ docker-compose up -d` command